LIST YOUR PROPERTY

 PREPARING YOUR HOME TO SHOW AT ITS BEST

 1. Stage your home so a buyer can mentally move into it!
 Living in a home and selling it are two different things.
 A buyer only knows what they see, not the way it’s going to be.
-A buyer must see themselves in the home with their own “stuff” so de-personalize.
+A buyer must see themselves in the home with their own “stuff” so de-personalize & neutralize.

 2. When you sell your car you clean it up, do the same with your house.
 De-clutter and clean.
 Make your home show light & bright.
 Pack yourself up early (you’re going to pack eventually anyway).
 Neatness and spaciousness mean as much as cleanliness.
 Think like a movie director (stage everything).
 Throw out plants that are “hanging on”.
 Clean the fireplace and clear off the mantle.
 Clean the carpet to pull up stains.
 Pack collections away (buyers will look at a collection instead of the house).
 Pack away or lock up anything that is valuable - just in case.
 Dust, clean and vacuum.
 Move excess furniture out.
 Replace the chandelier if you’re keeping it.
 Give special attention to the kitchen and bathrooms, they sell more homes than any other rooms.
 Fix leaky faucets, loose doorknobs, sticky drawers and warped cabinet drawers.
 The little things DO count!
 Keep all rooms clean, bright and neatly arranged.
 Eliminate any odors – pets, smoking, cooking - with an effective odor eater.

 3. Kitchen: What can you live without?
 Pack it up.
-Refrigerator – no magnets or clutter, clean off what’s on top.
+Refrigerator – no magnets or clutter, clean off what’s on top & stuck outside.
 Put spices away.
 No crumbs.
 Put dishes away; don’t leave dirty dishes in the sink.
 Use smaller waste baskets and make sure they are not in the way.
 Put the blender and toaster away.
 Everything must be clean and cleared off!
-Keep the counters cleared off and empty and it will appear that there is more of it!
+Keep the counters cleared off and empty and it will appear that there is more counter space!

 4. Bathrooms: Towels - no mixed colors.
 Cat box cleaned daily and put away.
 Put the extra bottles and toiletries under counters for now.
 Clean, clean, clean, & simplify!
 Close the toilet lid!